Is JLo in a Controlling Relationship with New Beau A-Rod?

 Allegations of Controlling Behavior

 Is it controlling to make wardrobe suggestions?
-Most people would say no. However, if A-Rod demands that JLo dress a certain way, that’s a classic sign of control.
+Most people would say no. However, if A-Rod demands that JLo dresses a certain way, that’s a classic sign of control.
 The previously mentioned source indicated that the problem isn’t what JLo wears in public.
 Instead, she supposedly doesn’t reveal enough skin when relaxing in her home wear.
 This may prove to be nothing more than a request made by a man who appreciates his new girlfriend’s body, but it also brings up the important point that everyone should have full autonomy over their clothing choices.

 A-Rod’s Troubled Past

-A-Rod had a lot of memorable performance while wearing a New York Yankees uniform, but he also caused a lot of controversy.
+A-Rod had a lot of memorable performance while wearing a New York Yankees uniform, but he also caused a good bit of controversy.
 As a result, there were many variations of his nickname utilized by the public, the media, and his contemporaries.
 For example, when A-Rod admitted in 2009 to using performance enhancing steroids, he was dubbed A-Roid.

 Two years before that incident, A-Rod was spotted at a Toronto hotel room with a woman who wasn’t his wife.
 As a result, the former shortstop and third baseman found himself being called Stray-Rod by fans and tabloids.